BobBowles/django-diary/README.rst

 Django-Diary is a project to create an easy-to-use desk diary and scheduling tool for use in a fast-paced retail environment.
 The aim is to be able to schedule and manage client bookings with available resources as quickly and easily as possible with no fuss.

+While the data model is very simple, some effort has been put into making the UI slick and intuitive, with ``ajax`` enabling drag-and-drop and updates of modal displays on the diary grid, and ``Bootstrap``-compatible widgets used on the forms.

 The Models
 ----------